aphalo/ggpmisc/README.md

 ‘**ggpmisc**’ continues to give access to extensions moved as of version 0.4.0 to package [‘**ggpp**’](https://docs.r4photobiology.info/ggpp/).

+## Philosophy

+Package ‘**ggpmisc**’ is consistent with the grammar of graphics, and opens new possibilities retaining the flexibility inherent to this grammar.
+Its aim is not to automate plotting or annotations in a way suitable for fast data exploration, by use a of fits-all predefined graphic design.
+Package ‘**ggpmisc**’ together with package ‘**ggpp**’, provide new layer functions, position functions and scales.
+In fact, these packages follow the tenets of the grammar even more strictly than ‘**ggplot2**’ in the distinction between geometries and statistics.
+The new statistics in ‘**ggpmisc**’ focus mainly on model fitting, but there is not yet support for multiple comparisons among groups.
+The default annotations are those most broadly valid and of easiest interpretation.
+We follow R’s approach of expecting that users know what they need or want, and will usually want to adjust how results from model fits are presented both graphically and textually.
+The approach and mechanics of plot construction and rendering remain unchanged from those implemented in package ‘**ggplot2**’.

 ## Statistics

 Statistics that help with reporting the results of model fits are: